 It’s a Diner atmosphere.
 It’s crowded and noisy.
-You’re not getting high quality customer service here.
+You’re not getting luxury dining here.
 You may get yelled at and smashed together with other guests in the living room while you wait.
 They call you to the table like they would the family dog.
 Strangely- this is part of the charm.
-Call it questionable, call it upsetting, but actually this is called immersion dining.
+Call it questionable, call it upsetting, but actually, this is called immersion dining.
 IMMERSION.
 And yes, much like trying to learn Spanish by actually going to Spain, there will be lots of things you experience here that have nothing to do with food.

-Luckily, this waiting period gives you time to look at all the tchatchkes on the wall– copper bundt pans, African statues, sunburst clocks; things you probably saw at your grandmothers house from the 50’s.
+Luckily, this waiting period gives you time to look at all the tchotchkes on the wall.
+Assortments of copper bundt pans, African statues, sunburst clocks, and more.
+Things you probably saw at your grandmother’s house from the ’50s.

-You get additional family members as soon as your seated: If you’re timid around the other Disney guests, find someplace else to eat.
-Much like Biergarten, half the fun is about being forced into awkward conversations with people you don’t know ( another throwback to get togethers at mom’s in the 50’s).
-While you don’t have to share a table with strangers like you do at Biergarten, you can end up sitting pretty close to your “cousins”.
-Your server hangs out at your table, sits down next to you, chats about everything and anything and acts like every crazy uncle/aunt/friend of the family you ever knew.
+You get additional family members as soon as you’re seated.
+If you’re timid around the other Disney guests, find someplace else to eat.
+Much like Biergarten, half the fun is about being forced into awkward conversations with people you don’t know. ( Another throwback to get-togethers at mom’s in the ’50s).
+While you don’t have to share a table with strangers as you do at Biergarten, you can end up sitting pretty close to your “cousins”.
+Your server hangs out at your table, sits down next to you, complains about their job, kids, and chats about everything and anything.
+Basically, they act like every crazy uncle/aunt/friend of the family you ever knew.

-Old School shows like Mickey Mouse Club, and The Donna Reed Show play on mini televisions set up right your table.
-While you can get immersed in the television… your new cousins and server will still all expect you to talk and share how your life’s been going—just like at moms—whether you like it or not.
+Old School shows like Mickey Mouse Club, and The Donna Reed Show play on mini televisions set up right at your table.
+While you can get immersed in the television, your new cousins and server will still all expect you to talk and share how your life’s been going.
+Just like at moms—whether you like it or not.

 The PB & J Milkshake is why people come here.
 Mind you, it’s not the only reason, but definitely a big one.
 While you can share your milkshake, you’ll regret it.
 Just make everyone order their own, they are that good and you will want it all for yourself.